SUSE/skuba/ci/infra/openstack/README.md

 ## Variables

-`image_name` - Name of the image to use
+`image_name` - Name of the image to use\
-`internal_net` - Name of the internal network to be created `stack_name` - Identifier to make all your resources unique and avoid clashes with other users of this terraform project `authorized_keys` - A list of ssh public keys that will be installed on all nodes `repositories` - Additional repositories that will be added on all nodes `packages` - Additional packages that will be installed on all nodes
+`internal_net` - Name of the internal network to be created\
+`stack_name` - Identifier to make all your resources unique and avoid clashes with other users of this terraform project\
+`authorized_keys` - A list of ssh public keys that will be installed on all nodes\
+`repositories` - Additional repositories that will be added on all nodes\
+`packages` - Additional packages that will be installed on all nodes

-Please use **one** from the following options:
+### Please use one of the following options:
-`caasp_registry_code` - Provide SUSE CaaSP Product Registration Code in `registration.auto.tfvars` file to register product against official repositories
+`caasp_registry_code` - Provide SUSE CaaSP Product Registration Code in `registration.auto.tfvars` file to register product against official SCC server\

-`rmt_server_name` - Provide SUSE Repository Mirroring Tool Server Name in `registration.auto.tfvars` file to register product against official repositories
+`rmt_server_name` - Provide SUSE Repository Mirroring Tool Server Name in `registration.auto.tfvars` file to use repositories stored on RMT server